Regan298/Disaster-Master/Architectural Design.md

 * Riley: Completed 4.4 the Physical Viewpoint of the architecture document.
 This was comprised of the Deployment Diagrams and concerns of the physical side of the project.
 * Nathan: Completed section 4.5 (Scenario View), section 1 (Introduction) and section 1.2 (scope).
 * Daniel: Completed 4.2 (Development view) and 3.2(Architectural Viewpoints).
+* Tom: Completed 4.3, all of 5, collaborated with Daniel on 3.2, activity diagrams in 4.5.